angus42/dancefloor/Readme.md

 ## Acknowledgment

-This project startet of as a birthday gift for a good friend.
+This project started of as a birthday gift for a good friend.
 He is fond of colorful blinking lights.
-As he called for a 70s disco birthay party, the idea for this project was born.
+As he called for a 70s disco birthday party, the idea for this project was born.

 > Dedicated to Howy.
 Happy birthday to your 0x28th birthday.